ektrah/libsodium-core/README.md

 ## Installation

 **Windows**: For Windows, the `libsodium` library is included in the [release](https://github.com/adamcaudill/libsodium-net/releases) packages.
-Just download the correct version for your platform (x84 or x64; there's no universal version, sorry).
+Or just use the [NuGet version](https://www.nuget.org/packages/libsodium-net/) which has everything you need.

 **OSX**: For OSX, `libsodium-net` can easily be built in Xamarin Studio, and `libsodium` can be installed easily via `brew`: